jpedro/crypto/README.md

 # crypto

-The smallest go library to encrypt and decrypt text with a password.
+The smallest go library to encrypt and decrypt text.

 ## Usage